Left Continue shopping

 • hearing loss

-• general discomfort, possible fever
+• general discomfort, possible temperature

 Eustachian Tube Dysfunction (Eustachitis or Tubootitis)